Mobile security: Spyware

-Number of malware

-Below is a diagram which loads the different behaviors of smartphone malware in terms of their effects on smartphones.

-We can see from the graph that at least 50 malware varieties exhibit no negative behavior, except their ability to spread.

 Portability of malware across platforms

-There is a multitude of malware.
-This is partly due to the variety of operating systems on smartphones.
-However, attackers can also choose to make their malware target multiple platforms, and malware can be found which attacks an OS but is able to spread to different systems.
+Attackers can make their malware target multiple platforms.
+Some malware attacks operating systems but is able to spread across different systems.

 To begin with, malware can use runtime environments like Java virtual machine or the .NET Framework.
 They can also use other libraries present in many operating systems.
-Other malwares carry several executable files in order to run in multiple environments and they utilize these during the propagation process.
+Some malware carries several executable files in order to run in multiple environments, utilizing these during the propagation process.
 In practice, this type of malware requires a connection between the two operating systems to use as an attack vector.
 Memory cards can be used for this purpose, or synchronization software can be used to propagate the virus.

-Countermeasures

-The security mechanisms in place to counter the threats described above are presented in this section.
-They are divided into different categories, as all do not act at the same level, and they range from the management of security by the operating system to the behavioral education of the user.
-The threats prevented by the various measures are not the same depending on the case.
-Considering the two cases mentioned above, in the first case one would protect the system from corruption by an application, and in the second case the installation of a suspicious software would be prevented.
+Mobile security is divided into different categories, as methods do not all act at the same level and are designed to prevent different threats.
+These methods range from the management of security by the operating system (protecting the system from corruption by an application) to the behavioral education of the user (preventing the installation of a suspicious software).

+Among the mechanisms that handle device-access protection, some services or third-party tools can assist in unlocking or resetting locked devices after a factory reset or FRP (Factory Reset Protection).

 Security in operating systems

-The first layer of security in a smartphone is the operating system (OS).
-Beyond needing to handle the usual roles of an operating system (e.g., resource management, scheduling processes) on the device, it must also establish the protocols for introducing external applications and data without introducing risk.
+The first layer of security in a smartphone is the operating system.
+Beyond needing to handle the usual roles (e.g., resource management, scheduling processes) on the device, it must also establish the protocols for introducing external applications and data without introducing risk.

 A central paradigm in mobile operating systems is the idea of a sandbox.
 Since smartphones are currently designed to accommodate many applications, they must have mechanisms to ensure these applications are safe for the phone itself, for other applications and data on the system, and for the user.
 If a malicious program reaches a mobile device, the vulnerable area presented by the system must be as small as possible.
 Sandboxing extends this idea to compartmentalize different processes, preventing them from interacting and damaging each other.
 Based on the history of operating systems, sandboxing has different implementations.
 For example, where iOS will focus on limiting access to its public API for applications from the App Store by default, Managed Open In allows you to restrict which apps can access which types of data.
-Android bases it's sandboxing on its legacy of Linux and TrustedBSD.
+Android bases its sandboxing on its legacy of Linux and TrustedBSD.

 The following points highlight mechanisms implemented in operating systems, especially Android.